 Discover more relaxing activities like reading a book or taking a warm, soothing bath – all these bedtime rituals will indicate to your body that it’s sleep time soon.

 Meditation can also help you shift your focus away from the day’s worries and help you feel more relaxed.

 Meditation is a really calm way to shake off the day, put to bed any anxieties or concerns, and deepen your relaxation.

 Take time out during the day to do some regular exercise.
 Start small and gradually increase your activity whether it’s walking, yoga, football etc…, but try to do something you like so that you will continue to do it.

 Make sure you do your exercise during the morning or afternoon, so your body is exposed to natural light, reinforcing the time in which you are awake.

-When we exercise, our body temperature also often rises, so if you start being physical close to your bedtime, then you won’t have enough time to cool down and feel less stimulated.
+When we exercise, our body temperature also often rises, so if you start being physically close to your bedtime, you won’t have enough time to cool down and feel less stimulated.

 Avoid alcohol or caffeine before bedtime, if anything, try and avoid these stimulant drinks at least four to six hours before you plan to sleep in order to give your body time to shake off their effects.